 With interviews there will always be things you can’t control - the quality of the other candidates and the rapport you manage to establish (or not) with your interviewer/s are examples of these.
 But a significant amount of any interview will be within your control and you must start by accepting and aiming to give the best that you can.
 Work hard to eradicate the problems listed above and you should see your interview fortunes start to change.

-Momentum Careers Advice is based in St Albans, Herts, but offers services throughout the UK and beyond via Skype.
-Our mock interview service costs just £50.
+Momentum Careers Advice is based in Welwyn, Hertfordshire, local to St Albans, Harpenden, Hatfield, Stevenage and Welwyn Garden City, but offers services throughout the UK and beyond via Skype.
+Our mock interview service costs just £60.